Pseudo-multifan and Lollipop: Introduction

 Hilton and Zhao~\cite{MR1395947} in 1996 proposed the following Core Conjecture.
 If true, it implies an easy approach to determine the chromatic index for connected graphs $G$ with $\Delta(G_\Delta)\le 2$: just count the number of edges in $G$ if $G\ne P^*$, where $P^*$ is obtained from the Petersen graph by deleting one vertex.

 \begin{CON}[Core Conjecture] Let $G$ be a simple connected graph with maximum degree $\Delta\ge 3$ and $\Delta(G_\Delta)\le 2$.
 Then $G$ is class 2 implies that $G$ is overfull or $G=P^*$. \end{CON}

 A connected class 2 graph $G$ with $\Delta(G_\Delta)\leq 2$ is a \emph{Hilton-Zhao graph (HZ-graph)}.
 Clearly, $P^*$ is an HZ-graph with $\chi'(P^*)=4$ and $\Delta(P^*)=3$.
 Hence the Core Conjecture is equivalent to the claim that every HZ-graph $G\not=P^*$ with $\Delta(G)\geq 3$ is overfull.
 Not much progress has been made since the conjecture was proposed in 1996.
 A first breakthrough was achieved in 2003, when Cariolaro and Cariolaro \cite{CariolaroC2003} settled the base case $\Delta=3$.
 They proved that $P^*$ is the only HZ-graph with maximum degree $\Delta=3$, an alternative proof was given later by Kr\'al', Sereny, and Stiebitz (see \cite[pp. 67--63]{StiebSTF-Book}).
-The next case $\Delta=4$ was recently solved by Cranston and Rabern \cite{CranstonR2018hilton}, they proved that the only HZ-graph with maximum degree $\Delta=4$ is the graph $K_5$ with one edge removed.
+The next case, $\Delta=4$, was recently solved by Cranston and Rabern \cite{CranstonR2018hilton}, they proved that the only HZ-graph with maximum degree $\Delta=4$ is obtained from the graph $K_5$ with one edge removed.
 The conjecture is wide open for $\Delta \ge 5$.
 Our main goal in this paper is to develop two new concepts, namely ``pseudo-multifan'' and ``lollipop'' that generalize previously known adjacency lemmas associated with multifans and Kierstead paths.
-These development will be used to prove the Core Conjecture in a subsequent paper.
+These developments were used to prove the Core Conjecture~\cite{2108.04399}.
+Furthermore, we have applied these ideas in proving the overfullness of graphs in~\cite{CCS22} and~\cite{2208.04179}, making progress towards the Overfull Conjecture by Chetwynd and Hilton from 1986~\cite{MR848854}.
+We believe that these concepts and related results will be useful tools in the area of edge colorings.

 The remainder of the paper is organized as follows.
 In next section, we give the classical edge coloring concept of a multifan, and then define ``pseudo-multifans'' and ``lollipops.''
 The main results are listed as Theorem~\ref{pseudo-fan-ele}, Theorem~\ref{Lem:2-non-adj1*} and Theorem~\ref{Lem:2-non-adj2}.
 In Section 3, we provide certain preliminaries and notation.
 In Section 4, we prove Theorem~\ref{pseudo-fan-ele}.
 Theorem~\ref{Lem:2-non-adj1*} and Theorem~\ref{Lem:2-non-adj2} will be proved in the last section.